World In Paris

 Located on Ile de la Cité, Notre Dame de Paris (Our Lady of Paris) was the beating heart of Medieval Paris.
 The construction of one of the first Gothic Cathedrals in France started in 1163 and was completed in 1345.

-From the Parvis of Notre Dame, look out for the huge rose window, the statue of Our Lady of Paris, and the 28 sculptures below representing the kings of Judah and Israel, the ancestors of Christ.
+From the Parvis of Notre Dame, look out for the huge rose window, the statue of Our Lady of Paris, and the 28 sculptures below representing the Kings of Judah and Israel, the ancestors of Christ.

-2. The Sainte Chapelle and the Conciergerie
+2. The Sainte Chapelle

 Sainte Chapelle Paris

-The Conciergerie hosts two beautiful medieval halls and the Palace’s kitchens.
 Centuries later, when the Royal Family moved to the Louvre Palace, it was used as a court and prison.
-Visitors can explore the dungeons and the chapel where Queen Marie-Antionette was held prisoner during the last days before dying under the guillotine.
+Today, visitors can explore the dungeons and the chapel where Queen Marie-Antionette was held prisoner during the last days before dying under the guillotine.

 TIP: Save money and time!
 This combo ticket Sainte Chapelle + Conciergerie gives you skip-the-line access to these unique sites at a discounted price.

-3. Medieval Louvre
+4. Medieval Louvre

 Medieval Louvre